The H$_2^+$ molecular ion: low-lying states

-It is worth mentioning that a study of the wavefunctions of the H$^+_2$ molecular ion in a form of expansion in some basis was initiated by Hylleraas \cite{Hylleraas:1931} and was successfully realized in the remarkable paper \cite{Bates:1953} (see also \cite{Montgomery:1977, Bishop:1978}).
-Attempts to find bases leading to fast convergence are still continuing.
+It is worth mentioning that a study of the wavefunctions of the H$^+_2$ molecular ion in a form of expansion in some basis was initiated a long ago by Hylleraas \cite{Hylleraas:1931}, and it was successfully realized in the remarkable paper \cite{Bates:1953} (see also \cite{Montgomery:1977, Bishop:1978}).
+Since old times there were made many attempts to find bases leading to fast convergence.
 At present, the basis of pure exponential functions seems the most fast convergent (see e.g. \cite{Korobov:2000} and references therein).
-Let us notice that following the analysis of classical mechanics of the H$_2^+$ system and its subsequent semiclassical quantization it was attempted to build some uniform approximations of wavefunctions of low lying electronic states \cite{Strand:1979}.
+Note that following the analysis of classical mechanics of the H$_2^+$ system and its subsequent semiclassical quantization it was attempted a long ago to build some compact uniform approximations of wavefunctions of low lying electronic states \cite{Strand:1979}.
 Local accuracies of these approximations are unclear whilst eigenvalues are found with a few significant digits.
+We are unaware about further attempts in this direction except for our previous paper \cite{Turbiner:2011}.
+Note that a similar idea to construct compact uniform approximations of the lowest eigenfunctions was successfully realized for quartic anharmonic oscillator \cite{Turbiner:2005} and double-well potential \cite{Turbiner:2010}.

+Throughout the paper the Rydberg is used as the energy unit while for the other quantities standard atomic units are used $\hbar=m_e=e=1$.